-Editor’s note: This is a guest post from Kamal Patel.
+Editor’s note: This is a guest post from Kamal Patel, MPH

 Yesterday, we talked about muscle-building supplements.
 And while that’s a big market full of dubious claims, nothing can compare to the marketing chicanery of male virility/sexuality boosters.

 There are supplements out there that promise to increase your libido while also upping your testosterone.
-And there are supplements that market themselves as T-boosters, while also touting themselves as an aphrodisiac.
-And then there are companies that claim to have developed a pill that contains the triumvirate of male-enhancing properties: T-boosting, libido-enhancing, and even fertility-increasing.
+There are over the counter testosterone supplements and prescription supplements.
+There are supplements that market themselves as T-boosters, while also touting themselves as an aphrodisiac.
+And then there are companies that claim to have developed a testosterone pill that contains the triumvirate of male-enhancing properties: T-boosting, libido-enhancing, and even fertility-increasing.
 These supplement makers sometimes throw in an additional claim of muscle gain as well.

 For guys who are mainly looking to increase their testosterone, these extra benefits can seem like the icing on the cake, which makes these supplements highly marketable.
 But when it comes to actually boosting T, do they really work?

 Supplements that tout themselves foremost as libido enhancers make up the majority of the market for testosterone boosters.
 But most don’t have any effect on testosterone levels.
 So why do people buy them like crazy?

 When your testosterone levels go up, so does your libido.
 Unfortunately, the inverse is not true — your libido levels can go up without your testosterone levels also going up.
 And that’s how most supposed T-boosters “work”: they make you feel ornery, leading you to think that your T levels are appreciably higher, when they actually aren’t.
 In rare cases, supplementation will result in a 20% testosterone increase.
 This kind of improvement may sound impressive, but is irrelevant for practical purposes.